 This article is the second installment in a two-part series on how to manage new complexities in the indirect tax space.
-To read the first installment, focused on Brexit, please click here.
+Read the first installment, which focused on Brexit complexities in indirect tax.

-As we covered in our first installment of this series, new tax compliance challenges are unavoidable in our globally connected world.
-The business consequences of Brexit, for instance, has caused uncertainty that massively impacts tax departments by making it challenging for them to plan.
+As we covered in our first installment of this series, new indirect tax compliance challenges are unavoidable in our globally connected world.
+The business consequences of Brexit, for instance, have caused uncertainty that massively impacts tax departments by making it challenging for them to plan.

 Brexit highlights, among other things, just how important value-added taxes are to today’s global business environment.
 The Value Added Tax (VAT) in the EU is a general, broad-based consumption tax assessed on goods and services purchased or sold for use or consumption within the EU.
 VAT is not charged on goods or services exported outside the EU.
 Simply put, if the UK remains in the single market, this tax treatment can, in theory, remain consistent.
 But if the UK leaves the single market, the current treatment of cross-border transactions will be replaced with something else, and there is no consensus as to what a new solution might be.

 Right now, the VAT regime is not a perfect system.
 EU members lost nearly €150 billion, or more than 12% of the total revenue forecast from VAT in 2016 to tax fraud, evasion, and avoidance, according to the European Commission.
 This “VAT gap” shows how out of sync tax systems are with the ways companies go about scaling and growing in today’s business environment.

 Tax regimes, however, are stepping up their game.
 For the EU, part of the solution might include more harmonization of cross-border trade and more autonomy for member-states to adjust rates.
 Ideally, this would be achieved without disrupting business processes, but it would be risky to assume closing the VAT gap is not the top priority in tweaking the EU VAT regime.